Teacher taught daughter '3 good reasons for slavery,' mom says

 Teacher taught daughter ‘3 good reasons for slavery,’ mom says

-VENTNOR — A Ventnor mom says her daughter's fourth-grade teacher taught her glass there were good reasons for slavery.
+VENTNOR — A Ventnor mom says her daughter's fourth-grade teacher taught her class there were good reasons for slavery.

 And the mother says school officials seemed more interested in her relationship to her daughter than discussing the lesson when she met with them Friday morning.